top of page

 About the project:

 Understanding the distribution of mosquitoes is an integral part of investigating the potential for mosquito borne diseases, including those that can affect humans and wildlife such as birds.
 The Medical Entomology and Zoonoses Ecology (MEZE) team at UKHSA are developing mosquito surveillance across England.
 MEZE are also part of the VB-RADAR project with APHA, the BTO, and IoZ, which aims to further understand the occurrence of mosquito-borne viruses.
-We are looking for volunteers to help monitor mosquitoes at wetland areas across every region of the country by conducting two short trapping sessions: one in August and the other in September 2024.
+We are looking for volunteers to help monitor mosquitoes at wetland areas across every region of the country by conducting a few short trapping sessions between mid-July and early- September 2025..

 Project aims: